Rick Rossovich: Career

 Rossovich's first big movie break came when he was cast as Cadet First Lieutenant Dante Pignetti in the drama-thriller The Lords of Discipline, with Bill Paxton and Michael Biehn.
-The movie helped launch Paxton's and Biehn's careers, and Rossovich would go on to work again with both Biehn and Paxton in The Terminator and Navy SEALs.
-He and Paxton worked together also in Streets of Fire, an American neo-noir rock musical film directed and co-written by Walter Hill.
+The movie helped launch Paxton and Biehn's careers, and Rossovich went on to work again with both Biehn and Paxton in The Terminator and Navy SEALs.
+Paxton and he worked together also in Streets of Fire, an American neo-noir rock musical film directed and co-written by Walter Hill.
 Rossovich's next movie was Losin' It, a "teenage romp down to Mexico... and [Rossovich] played a marine who the kids kept coming across, and which resulted in some high jinks."
 Losin' It was Tom Cruise's first lead role.
 Rossovich and Cruise, who Rossovich considers "a great guy," first met on the set of Losin' It.
 The two would become friends, and go on to star together in Rossovich's biggest hit and one of Tom Cruise's most memorable works, Top Gun.
 On the set of Top Gun, Rossovich also "really bonded with Val Kilmer," partly due to their respective roles in the movie and the relationship of their characters.
-Rossovich has stated that bonding with Kilmer came "so naturally," and that he and Kilmer were "kind of like brothers."
+Rossovich has stated that bonding with Kilmer came "so naturally," and that Kilmer and he were "kind of like brothers."
 In 1984, Rossovich was cast as Ginger's boyfriend Matt in The Terminator.
-Between The Terminator and Top Gun, Rossovich starred in Streets of Fire, where he plays Officer Cooley, and meets again with Bill Paxton; the sci-fi horror film Warning Sign, where he plays Bob; the action film Let's Get Harry, in which he plays Kurt Kleein; and the neo noir mystery film The Morning After, where he plays 'the Detective.'
+Between 'that film and Top Gun, Rossovich starred in Streets of Fire, where he plays Officer Cooley, and meets again with Bill Paxton; the sci-fi horror film Warning Sign, where he plays Bob; the action film Let's Get Harry, in which he plays Kurt Kleein; and the neo noir mystery film The Morning After, where he plays the Detective.

 Late 1980s

-In the wake of Top Gun, Rossovich gained a major role in the Golden Globe nominated and critically acclaimed Roxanne, a modern retelling of Cyrano de Bergerac starring Steve Martin and Daryl Hannah.
+In the wake of Top Gun, Rossovich gained a major role in the Golden Globe-nominated and critically acclaimed Roxanne, a modern retelling of Cyrano de Bergerac starring Steve Martin and Daryl Hannah.
 He subsequently went on to star in the thriller Spellbinder alongside Kelly Preston; the dark fantasy horror comedy Waxwork; and the thriller Paint It Black, alongside Martin Landau and Sally Kirkland.